 Meanwhile, according to CISO’s Benchmark Report 2020, organisations are struggling to manage remote workers’ use of phones and other mobile devices.
-It found that 52% of respondents said that mobile devices are now very challenging to protect from cyber threats.

 You can find more tips on how to work from home safely and securely by taking a look at our new infographic.